pycompression/python-isal/README.rst

 + The flush implementation for the Compress object behavious differently from the zlib equivalent.
 The flush implementation is sufficient for the ``igzip`` module to work 100% in compliance with the ``gzip`` tests from CPython.
-It does not however work for the ``zlib`` compliance tests.
+It does not however work for all the ``zlib`` compliance tests (see above).
 This is an area that still needs work.

 Contributing
 ------------